Florida/Georgia Personal Injury & Workers Compensation

 (1) In accordance with this section and within the framework of the district school board’s code of student conduct, teachers and other instructional personnel shall have the authority to undertake any of the following actions in managing student behavior and ensuring the safety of all students in their classes and school and their opportunity to learn in an orderly and disciplined classroom:

-(a) Establish classroom rules of conduct, including designating an area for wireless communications devices during instructional time.
+(a) Establish classroom rules of conduct, including designating an area for wireless communications devices during instructional time for students in grades 9 through 12.

 (b) Establish and implement consequences, designed to change behavior, for infractions of classroom rules.